pdc/keyboard-plato/README.md

 Now run the command that writes the plate.

-    ./write_plate.py
+    ./write_plate.py x1.kle

-The driver command `write_plate.py` does not yet have arguments; instead it is hard-coded to read `x1.kle` and generate DXF and SVG files for the plate, the under-plate, an indicative diagram of the key cap outlines, and a combined image that shows what the combination might look like.
+This reads `x1.kle` and generate sDXF and SVG files for the plate, the under-plate, an indicative diagram of the key cap outlines, and a combined image that shows what the combination might look like.
 The DXF version is hard to display if you don’t have